 Take the following records with you when you're meeting with the loan officer for the first time, or have them at your fingertips if you call:

 - Pay stubs or records

 - Employment history

-NOTE: State laws change frequently and the above information may not reflect recent changes.
+CalHFA recommends that you consult with a tax professional before moving forward with a mortgage credit because the credit can have a big impact on your tax return.
+State laws change frequently.
+The above information may not reflect recent changes.
 Please consult with a California tax professional or CalHFA for the most up-to-date advice and information regarding this credit.